Jerry Robinson: Death

 Robinson died in his sleep at age 89 on the afternoon of December 7, 2011 in Staten Island.
 His survivors were his wife, Gro (née Bagn) and two children.

 Books

 In 1974, Robinson wrote The Comics, a comprehensive study of the history of newspaper comic strips.

+His biography was published in 2010, titled: Jerry Robinson: Ambassador of Comics.

 Awards

 Robinson won the National Cartoonists Society Award for the Comic Book Division in 1956, their 1963 Newspaper Panel Cartoon Award for Still Life, their 1965 Special Features Award for Flubs and Fluffs and their Milton Caniff Lifetime Achievement Award in 2000.
 Robinson was inducted into the Comic Book Hall of Fame in 2004.
-Robinson received the Sparky Award for lifetime achievement from the Cartoon Art Museum at the 2011 San Diego Comic-Con International.
+Robinson received the Sparky Award for lifetime achievement from the Cartoon Art Museum at the 2011 San Diego Comic-Con.
 He received the Inkpot Award at the 1989 Comic Con.